- The Key-Value Store

 See The Tahoe Upload Helper for details about the upload helper.

-The “filesystem” layer is responsible for mapping human-meaningful pathnames (directories and filenames) to pieces of data.
-The actual bytes inside these files are referenced by capability, but the filesystem layer is where the directory names, file names, and metadata are kept.
+The “file store” layer is responsible for mapping human-meaningful pathnames (directories and filenames) to pieces of data.
+The actual bytes inside these files are referenced by capability, but the file store layer is where the directory names, file names, and metadata are kept.

-The filesystem layer is a graph of directories.
+The file store layer is a graph of directories.
 Each directory contains a table of named children.
 These children are either other directories or files.
 All children are referenced by their capability.

 A directory has two forms of capability: read-write caps and read-only caps.
 The table of children inside the directory has a read-write and read-only capability for each child.
 If you have a read-only capability for a given directory, you will not be able to access the read-write capability of its children.
 This results in “transitively read-only” directory access.